Sarthak-vats-cse/LensShift/README.md

 ### Phase 3: Test the Pipeline
 1. Open a new tab and navigate to Google.com.
-2. Search for a highly debated or commercialized topic (e.g., "Agile methodology destroying software quality" or "Water consumption of generative AI data centers").
+2. Search for a highly debated or commercialized topic (e.g., "The enshittification of search engines and SEO spam" or "Water consumption of generative AI data centers").
 3. The LensShift sidebar will automatically slide in, intercept the query, and query the local API to generate the human web analysis.

 ---